stefan-bergstein/manuela-visual-inspection/docs/runtime.md

 ![Broker-Trigger](https://knative.dev/docs/eventing/images/broker-trigger-overview.svg)

-The images-processor python sippet show that is is agnoctoc to Kafka or any other event source:
+The images-processor python snippet shows that it is agnostic to Kafka or any other event source:

 ```python
 @app.route('/', methods=['POST'])